Family Visas UK

 Can I Be Granted Limited Leave To Remain Instead Of ILR?

-If the applicant does not meet the requirements for indefinite leave to remain as a bereaved partner only because paragraph S-ILR.1.5. or S-ILR.1.6. applies, the applicant will be granted further limited leave to remain for a period not exceeding 30 months, and subject to a condition of no recourse to public funds.
+If the applicant does not meet the requirements for indefinite leave to remain as a bereaved partner due to suitability grounds, the applicant will be granted further limited leave to remain for a period not exceeding 30 months, and subject to a condition of no recourse to public funds.

 Can I Re-Apply For ILR As A Bereaved Partner After The Refusal?